StockNews.com Begins Coverage on BiondVax Pharmaceuticals (NASDAQ:BVXV)

-StockNews.com initiated coverage on shares of BiondVax Pharmaceuticals (NASDAQ:BVXV – Get Rating) in a research report report published on Wednesday.
+StockNews.com began coverage on shares of BiondVax Pharmaceuticals (NASDAQ:BVXV – Get Rating) in a research report released on Thursday.
 The brokerage issued a sell rating on the stock.

-BiondVax Pharmaceuticals (NASDAQ:BVXV – Get Rating) last posted its quarterly earnings results on Wednesday, June 1st.
-The company reported ($0.20) EPS for the quarter.
-As a group, analysts predict that BiondVax Pharmaceuticals will post -0.02 earnings per share for the current fiscal year.
+BiondVax Pharmaceuticals (NASDAQ:BVXV – Get Rating) last posted its quarterly earnings data on Wednesday, June 1st.
+The company reported ($0.20) earnings per share for the quarter.
+On average, research analysts forecast that BiondVax Pharmaceuticals will post -0.02 EPS for the current fiscal year.

 BiondVax Pharmaceuticals Ltd., a development stage biopharmaceutical company, focuses on developing, manufacturing, and commercializing products for the prevention and treatment of infectious diseases and other illnesses in Israel.
 The company has licensing and collaboration agreement with Max Planck Society and University Medical Center Göttingen for the development and commercialization of COVID-19 nanosized antibody (NanoAb); and development and commercialization of NanoAbs for various other disease indications.